redhat-cop/network.bgp/README.md

 ### Building Brownfield Inventory with Persist
 - Persist operation fetch the bgp_global and bgp_address_family facts and store them as host vars.
-- Result of successful Persist operation would be host_vars having YAML formatted resource facts.
+- Result of a successful Persist operation would be host_vars having YAML formatted resource facts.
-- These host_vars could exist locally or even published to remote repository acting as SOT for operations like deploy, remediate, detect, etc.
+- These host_vars could exist locally or even publishes in remote repository acting as SOT for operations like deploy, remediate, detect, etc.

 #### fetch bgp resource facts and build local data_store.
 ```yaml